 - Measure what works.
 Are you reaching customers at the right time, with the best frequency, and using the most effective calls to action?
 Using the right tracking tools can offer direct and measurable metrics that prove their ROI.

-- Adjust the delivery speed rate-limiting for your campaign/canvases as needed, based on target audience size.
-This will ensure that (1) you reach the send volume that you need and (2) Braze sends the messages at the rate that Twilio is expecting and can handle.
+- Adjust the delivery speed rate limiting for your campaign/canvases as needed, based on target audience size.
+This will ensure that you reach the send volume that you need and that Braze sends the messages at the rate that Twilio is expecting and can handle.

-- Ensure you are sticking to the 160 character limit, and aware of special characters double-counting (i.e. \ ^ ~).
+- Ensure you stick to the 160 character limit, and be aware of special characters double-counting (e.g., forward-slashes